ArnaultMICHEL/guacamole-compose/README.md

  - [x] add CLI scripts to manage keycloak users and roles
  - [x] configure guacamole admin user
  - [x] manage guacamole groups and connections with terraform
- - [~] add CLI scripts to manage manage guacamole groups and connections
+ - [x] add CLI scripts to manage manage guacamole groups and connections
    - ask for a token after a manual authentication, then call rest API's with curl
  - [x] move guacamole service base URI : `/guacamole` -> `/`
  - [x] manage default guacamole admin user with environment variables
+ - [x] manage multiple trusted CAs for X.509 MFA
+ - [x] propose a small PKI with easy-rsa that can issue a root CA and user certificates
  - [ ] manage automatic TLS server certificate renewal with acme.sh
- - [ ] provide another terraform subproject for adding guacamole client to an existing Keycloak REALM
+ - [ ] provide another terraform subproject for adding guacamole client to an existing Keycloak instance and REALM
  - [ ] multitenancy : Define project Managers that can manage their own pool of connections and users group
    - waiting for version 1.5.4 to fix [GUACAMOLE-1856](https://issues.apache.org/jira/browse/GUACAMOLE-1856) : creation of user groups fail with 1.5.3 if you don't have permission to creater users